probablynotryan/programming-select/README.md

 ## Description

-This page asks a series of (mostly silly) questions using select forms to see what programming language best meets a prospect's needs.
+This page asks a series of (mostly silly) questions using select forms to see what programming language best matches a programming prospect's needs.

 ### Setup/Installation Requirements

 * Git clone this repository to your computer and run "index.html" in a supported browser.
-* Select answers as necessary from the the containers that appear.
+* Select answers as prompted from the containers that appear.
-* Reset to reload the page and start over.
+* Click "Start Over" (when avaliable) to reload the page and start over.